evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Sport/_index.md

 With overboost, the Fisker Ocean Sport achieves a maximum power of 209 kW (284 hp / 280 bhp).
 Without overboost, it delivers 180 kW (245 hp / 241 bhp).
 The maximum torque is 386 Nm (285 lb-ft).
 It accelerates from 0 to 100 km/h (0 to 62 mph) in 7.9 seconds and reaches a top speed of 188 km/h (117 mph), offering performance more akin to traditional internal combustion engine vehicles.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 73 kWh and a net usable capacity of 70 kWh, providing an 3 kWh buffer (4.1%) for battery protection.
+The high-capacity battery has a gross capacity of 73 kWh and a net usable capacity of 70 kWh, providing a 3 kWh buffer (4.1%) for battery protection.
 With a nominal voltage of 386 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
 The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 464 km (288 miles), with an energy consumption rate of 15.1 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 125 kW.
 Charging from 0% to 100% takes approximately 59 minutes, while a more typical charging scenario from 10% to 80% takes 32 minutes with an average charging speed at 91 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 2% to 63%.
-This results in an effective charging speed, including time lost, of 86 kW, with each charging session taking about 30 minutes and 40 seconds..
+This results in an effective charging speed, including time lost, of 86 kW, with each charging session taking about 30 minutes and 40 seconds.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 29 kWh/100 km, the trip would take approximately 10 hours and 53 minutes.
 This journey would require five charging stops from 1% to 64%, with a total charging time of 154 minutes.

-### Onboard charger
+### Onboard Charger

 The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 6 hours and 21 minutes using a home charging setup.

-### Charge port
+### Charge Port

 The location of the charge port is on the [left front side](../../../../technology/charging/connectors/#front-side).
 This location makes it easy to charge stations where you park side into the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.